ijadams/iainteractive504.github.io/_posts/2018-10-09-verizon-'new-perspective'-logo.md

 ---
 title: Verizon 'New Perspective' Logo
 project_title: Verizon 'New Perspective' Logo
-description: Logo and animation design for a series of 360 video created by Verizon in partnership with RYOT studios
+description: Logo and animation design for a series of 360 videos created by Verizon and RYOT studios
 date: 2018-10-09 06:14:12 +0000
 sort_order: 10
 slide_1: